Jcoumarb/LinkedListCLI_C/README.md

 ---

+- Compile test.c and run the the generated executable
-- The commads are intuitive and if you forget type 'cmd' to pull up the list that appears on startup
+- The commands are intuitive and if you forget, type 'cmd' to pull up the instructions that appears on startup
 - It supports integers up to the thousandths place